enderland/the-whiteboard.github.io/_drafts/2016-02-22-the-bus-factor-enderland.markdown

 author: enderland
 ---

 Several years ago, I asked what seemed to be an innocuous question on a related site - [How to prepare for getting hit by a bus?](http://workplace.stackexchange.com/q/9128/2322).
 At the time, I was the _only_ developer on a project.
 And not super happy.
-I knew I left, the project was going to die.
+I knew if I left, the project was going to die.

 People leave companies and teams for all sorts of reasons.
 Maybe taking a different job, win the lottery, or more morbidly getting hit by a bus.